Not married? Know your money rights

 Things become murkier with shared accounts.

-If one partner dies, the other partner can continue to use the money in the shared account, though some of the balance is likely to be claimed as part of the deceased partner's estate.
+If one partner dies and the account is in joint names, the other partner can continue to use the money in the shared account, though some of the balance is likely to be claimed as part of the deceased partner's estate.

 Each partner is only liable for debts that are in their own name.